thenumbernine/HydrodynamicsGPU/README.md

 Works in 1D, 2D, and 3D.

-Burgers, Roe, HLL, HLLC, Bona-Masso ADM general relativistic solvers in 1D, 2D, 3D Slope limiter working on Burgers and Roe solvers Periodic, Mirror, and Free-Flow boundary methods Self-gravity option for Euler equation solvers

-Simulates Euler equations, SRHD, Maxwell, and Bona-Masso ADM formalism
+Simulates Euler equations, SRHD, Maxwell, and ADM formalism (Bona-Masso) numerical relativity.
+Almost got MHD working.

-Working on MHD and eventually GRMHD
+Euler is simulated via Burgers, HLL, HLLC, Roe.
+SRHD via Roe.
+Maxwell via Roe.
+ADM Bona-Masso via Roe.
+MHD, I'm working on a Burgers, HLLC, and Roe ... though none are working yet.

+Slope limiters are working on all Burgers and Roe solvers.

+Support for Periodic, Mirror, and Free-Flow boundary methods.

+Self-gravity option for Euler and MHD equation solvers.

-Might get around to CG or GMRes method of Backward Euler implicit integration
+Might get around to CG or GMRes method of Backward Euler implicit integration.

 Check out the Makefile for a list of its dependent projects.